 Instructions

-- Add the diced red potatoes to a large pot and cover with cold water.
-Add a generous pinch of salt.
-Bring to a boil over high heat, then reduce to medium -hight and gently boil for 8 minutes, or until just fork-tender. *Watch the pot so it doesn't boil over
+- Add the cubed red potatoes to a large pot and cover with cold water by an inch.
+Salt the water generously.
+Bring to a boil over high heat, then reduce to medium and gently boil for 8 minutes, or until just fork-tender.
+Watch the pot so it doesn't boil over.

 - In a large mixing bowl, whisk together the mayonnaise, mustard, sugar, salt, pepper, dried parsley, and dill until smooth and creamy.

-- Add the cooled potatoes, chopped onion, celery, and hard-boiled eggs to the dressing.
-Gently fold everything together until fully coated.
-Be careful not to mash the potatoes.
+- Add the still-warm potatoes (warmth helps the dressing soak in), along with the chopped onion, celery, and hard-boiled eggs to the dressing.
+Gently fold everything together until evenly coated.
+Eggs break apart if you stir too hard, so use light passes.

-- Cover and refrigerate for at least 1 hour before serving to allow flavors to meld.
+- Taste and add a final pinch of salt if needed.
+Cover and refrigerate for at least 1 hour to let the flavors deepen and marry.